-In Myanmar anything that serves to recall the Buddha and his doctrine is a Cetiya, a “Reminder”.
-In a broad sense the term include the scenes of Great Events of his lifetime, his bodily relics and the monuments built to contain them, records of his words, pictures or images of his person and replicas of any of these things.
+In Myanmar, anything that serves to recall the Buddha and his doctrine is a Cetiya, a “Reminder”.
+In a broad sense, the term includes the scenes of Great Events of his lifetime, his bodily relics and the monuments built to contain them, records of his words, pictures or images of his person and replicas of any of these things.

 The costly and brilliant part of the Ceti was the metal finial (old Burmese at’wat).
 This word is Tibeto-Burman, meaning a ‘crown’.
 The same word is used for the top part of a temple (Skt.
 Sikkhara and Pali Thupika).
 It was usually made of a mixture of gold, mercury and copper, but now it is made of iron and gilded.

-The Mon preferred purer copper, whereas during the Pagan period they preferred iron.
-An Umbrella pole want down the middle of the ceti or at’wat, and was held at the base by the harmika, spreading out at the top into an Umbrella.
+The Mon preferred purer copper, whereas during the Pagan period, they preferred iron.
+An Umbrella pole went down the middle of the Ceti or At’wat, and was held at the base by the harmika, spreading out at the top into an Umbrella.
 The word for the pole, yatthi is referred to in Burmese as Hti, (old Burmese t’i ).

 The umbrella is now used in architecture to comprise the whole spire, especially the metal finial.
 The harmika, with its square “fence” (Skt.
 Vedika) was a feature of the Asoka stupa.
 At Pagan, from Cansu II’s reign onward, if not before, the Sinhalese type of pagoda, with harmika is to be found.
 But on the stupa at Sri Ksetra, the harmika was sometimes omitted.